What Is... Cliff Clavin?: Plot

-Cliff Clavin (John Ratzenberger) competes on the television game show Jeopardy!, which has temporarily moved taping to Boston for a special occasion.
+Cliff Clavin competes on the television game show Jeopardy!, which has temporarily moved taping to Boston for a special occasion.
 Cliff amasses $22,000 by the end of the Double Jeopardy! round, more than twice the score of the second place contestant, theoretically ensuring a win.
-For the Final Jeopardy! clue of "Archibald Leach, Bernard Schwartz and Lucille LeSueur" in the category of "Movies", Cliff responds incorrectly with "Who are 3 people who've never been in my kitchen?", signing the amount of his wager as "$22,000 Big Ones!"
+For the Final Jeopardy! clue of "Archibald Leach, Bernard Schwartz and Lucille LeSueur" in the category of "Movies", Cliff responds incorrectly with "Who are 3 people who've never been in my kitchen?"
+(The correct question was "Who are the real names of Cary Grant, Tony Curtis and Joan Crawford"), signing the amount of his wager as "$22,000 Big Ones!"
 Having overconfidently wagered his entire score as revealed, Cliff loses all of his winnings and the match.
-Cliff objects and argues, demanding that his answer be accepted.
+Cliff objects and argues, demanding that his response be accepted.

 The show's host, Alex Trebek, later arrives at Cheers.
 Trebek tells Cliff that his response should have been accepted earlier, and announces to Cliff his resignation as the host of Jeopardy!.
 However, Cliff convinces Trebek to remain as host by telling him how much the show and Trebek mean to him.
-After Cliff shares the news with others that he "saved Jeopardy!", Norm Peterson (George Wendt) praises Trebek for doing this just to make Cliff feel better.
+After Cliff shares the news with others that he "saved Jeopardy!", Norm Peterson praises Trebek for doing this just to make Cliff feel better.
 However, Trebek says that he did not realize that Cliff was at the bar and that meeting him had been a coincidence.
 Trebek says that Cliff scares him and that the story about quitting the show was a fabrication to placate him.

-Meanwhile, Sam Malone (Ted Danson) receives telephone calls from women whom he previously dated; they are angry with him for making dates, making them wear "French-cut panties and a miniskirt", and then not arriving at a roller rink.
+Meanwhile, Sam Malone receives telephone calls from women whom he previously dated; they are angry with him for making dates and then not showing up.
 Sam eventually discovers that his "little black book" has been stolen.
-Through detective work, Sam discovers that the thief has called Sam's women in alphabetical order, and that Rebecca Howe (Kirstie Alley) is the next recipient on the list.
-Carla uses her bluff to blackmail the reluctant Rebecca into helping Sam capture the thief.
+Through detective work, Sam discovers that the thief has called Sam's women in alphabetical order, and that Rebecca Howe is the next recipient on the list.
+Carla Tortelli uses her bluff to blackmail the reluctant Rebecca into helping Sam capture the thief.
 The thief calls Rebecca, who asks him to meet her at the bar instead of the roller rink.
 Then the thief enters, turning out to be a teenage boy named Timmy (Greg E. Davis), who wants to become a "babe hound" like Sam.
 After getting his little black book back, Sam lets Timmy go, advising him to start as a "babe pup" and to call girls around his age, and gives him $25 for a haircut and a tip for a shampoo girl.